jina-ai/executors/jinahub/encoders/text/TFIDFTextEncoder/README.md

 ## Prerequisites

-You also need a TF-IDF vectorizer pretrained.
+You need a TF-IDF vectorizer pretrained.

 ### Pretraining a TF-IDF Vectorizer